google/jsonapi/README.md

 `jsonapi:"primary,<type field output>"`
 ```

 This indicates that this is the primary key field for this struct type.
-Tag
-value arguments are comma separated.
-The first argument must be, `primary`, and
+Tag value arguments are comma separated.
+The first argument must be,
-the second must be the name that should appear in the `type` field for all data
+`primary`, and the second must be the name that should appear in the
-objects that represent this type of model.
+`type`\* field for all data objects that represent this type of model.

+\* According the [jsonapi](http://jsonapi.org) spec, the plural record
+types are shown in the examples, but not required.

 #### `attr`